d0iasm/book.rvemu/src/hardware-components/03-csrs.md

 ## The Goal of This Page

-In this page, we will implement read-and-modify control and status registers (CSRs), which are defined at the Zicsr extension.
+In this page, we will implement read-and-modify control and status registers (CSRs) instructions, which are defined at the Zicsr extension.
 CSRs are registers that store additional information of the result of instructions.

 We will add Zicsr instructions, `csrrw`, `csrrs`, `csrrc`, `csrrwi`, `csrrsi`, and `csrrci`, to read and write CSRs.